JuliaDynamics/DrWatson.jl/docs/src/real_world.md

 ## Customizing `savename`
 Here is a simple (but not from a real project) example for customizing [`savename`](@ref).
 We are using a common struct `Experiment` across different experiments with cats and mice.
-In this example we are also using `Parameters` for a convenient default constructor.
+In this example we are also using Parameters.jl for a convenient default constructor.

 We first define the relevant types.
 ```@example customizing